webmentordev/e-commerce-template/README.md

 * Option to Send email or not when status change
 * Gallery to upload pictures about the product
 * Gallery images will showup in the single product page
+* Home, product, cart & products pages are build with Livewire